 Wondering how to start a blog on WordPress?

-Whether you’ve got a passion you’re burning to share with the world or want to know how to start a blog to make money, creating a blog on WordPress is incredibly easy to do.
-Whether you’re 17 or 107.
+Whether you’ve got a burning passion you’d like to share with the world or want to start a blog to make money, creating a blog on WordPress is much easier than you might think.

-You can create a WordPress blog in 4 easy steps in around 15 minutes.
+In fact you can create the bones of your first WordPress blog in around 15 minutes.

 And in this post I’m going to show you how.
 Step by step.

-How to Start a Blog on WordPress in 4 Simple Steps
+How to Start a Blog on WordPress in 4 Steps

 Here’s a summary of the 4 simple steps we’ll cover in this WordPress blog beginner’s guide: